Takrur: Origin

-Manna Dynasty
+Manna dynasty

 A Soninke clan under Mamadu Sumaare, originally from Wagadu, conquered Takrur in the 9th or 10th century, establishing the Manna dynasty and gradually melding into the local culture.
 They may have been Nyakhates from Diarra, Soumares from Guidimakha, or Jaabis.

 Takrur was first mentioned in Arab sources in the 9th century under the name "Zaghi b.
 Zaghi."
 In 1035 king War Jabi introduced Sharia law, becoming the first ruler to officially adopt Islamic orthodoxy in the Sahel.
 During his reign he launched a Holy War against the King of Silla, subjugating them and converting the people to Islam.

-He died in 1041 and was succeeded by his son, Lebi ibn War Jabi, who would go on to start an alliance with the newly established Almoravid Dynasty to counter the power of the Ghana Empire.
-Having fought alongside Yahya ibn Umar al-Lamtuni at the battle of Tabfarilla, Lebi also provided military help, and financial aid to the Almoravids, helping conquer up to Morocco and Al-Andalus.
-4,000 cavalrymen from Takrur were critical to the Almoravid victory at the 1086 Battle of Sagrajas in Al-Andalus which was crucial to halting the Reconquista.
+He died around 1040-1041 and was succeeded by his son, Lebi ibn War Jabi, who would go on to start an alliance with the newly established Almoravid Dynasty to counter the power of the Ghana Empire.
+Having fought alongside Yahya ibn Umar al-Lamtuni at the battle of Tabfarilla, Lebi may have provided more military help and financial aid to the Almoravids, helping conquer up to Morocco and Al-Andalus.
+4,000 black cavalrymen, of possible Takruri origin, were crucial to the Almoravid victory at the 1086 Battle of Sagrajas in Al-Andalus.
 This alliance was maintained for most of the next 200 years.

 During this period Takrur held a dominant position in regional trade, controlling a series of trading posts and cities linking the salt mines of Awlil on the coast north of the mouth of the Senegal to the interior.
-It's ruler during this time is praised for his strength anf justice.
+It's ruler during this time is praised for his strength and justice.
 In the 12th century, Silla, a vassal of Takrur, went to war against Wagadu.
 Its decline meant that Takrur was able to exert more control over the trade routes moving gold from Bambouk to desert-side markets.